-After serving as an Assistant Teaching Professor in the College of Arts and Sciences at the University of Colorado, Dr. Szentkirályi accepted a teaching faculty position with CU’s Program for Writing and Rhetoric as an Assistant Teaching Professor, where he teaches diverse courses on business ethics, global political economy, and environmental sustainability, which draw on his interdisciplinary Political Science training in normative political theory, environmental policy, and international relations.
+After serving as an Assistant Teaching Professor in the College of Arts and Sciences at the University of Colorado, Dr. Szentkirályi joined CU-Boulder’s Program for Writing and Rhetoric as an Assistant Teaching Professor, where he teaches diverse courses on business ethics, global political economy, and environmental sustainability, which draw on his interdisciplinary Political Science training in normative political theory, environmental policy, and international relations.
 Before pursuing his doctoral degree in Political Science at CU-Boulder, Dr. Szentkirályi lived out east in Connecticut, where he was a Ph.D. student in the Department of Philosophy at UConn; served as the press secretary on a U.S. Senate campaign; and met his future (Ecuadorian) wife, Dr. María Fernanda Enríquez.

 The youngest son of András and Enikő Szentkirályi, he was born and raised in the small, rural town of Bowling Green, Ohio.
 And as a first generation American citizen, Dr. Szentkirályi’s Hungarian heritage has uniquely shaped his formal studies, current research interests, and his career path.